tanjanita/shopping-mate/README.md

 # Functionality Outline

-## 1) Fundamentials: Item management in one list, sorted by categories
+## Fundamentials: Item management in one list, sorted by categories
-✅ _current status_

 ### Item Addition
 - Users can enter an item name.